S4NKALP/nvim/README.md

 #### 🤖 Auto Install

-By default nvim2k will auto install a set of LSP servers and null-ls sources using mason, if you want to disable it make sure to add the following to your user module.
+By default nvim will auto install a set of LSP servers and null-ls sources using mason, if you want to disable it make sure to add the following to your user module.

 ```lua
 -- lua/user/init.lua